GoinHacky/PortfolixCapstone/README.md

-# PortfolioX: Student Portfolio Tracker
-**A Digital Approach to Student Portfolio Monitoring**
+# PortfolioX: A Digital Approach to Student Portfolio Monitoring

 ## 📌 Overview
 PortfolioX is a web-based student portfolio management system developed for the **College of Computer Studies (CCS) at Cebu Institute of Technology – University**.
 The platform centralizes the creation, management, validation, and sharing of student academic portfolios, enabling students to showcase verified projects and micro-credentials while allowing faculty to efficiently monitor and validate academic progress.